mapninja/CV/README.md

 * Oversee the work of the Geospatial Reference and Instruction Specialist as well as numerous hourly and student workers
 * Designs and deliver instruction to geospatial users, assisting in the integration of geospatial skills into the curriculum
 * Collaborate with library staff and faculty members to develop and implement new directions and long-range plans for improving the provision of geospatial services including: creation of curriculum-specific teaching materials and workshops for different disciplines; providing outreach and support services to the main and branch libraries, and providing GIS support specifically for the upcoming David Rumsey Map Center; Working in collaboration with the programmers of the Digital Library Systems and Services group (DLSS) and the Scientific Metadata Librarian on the development of the library's geospatial discovery environment, GeoBlacklight
 * Support the geospatial operations in Branner Library, which include: selecting GIS software, data, hardware and peripherals; training and supervising a student staff person to assist with geospatial services and Website maintenance; managing campus-wide GIS software licenses; and maintaining high-performance computing resources, dedicated to GIS
+* Cultivating relationships with industry partners, beyond their role as vendors, to enrich access to cutting edge technology for researchers at Stanford University.

+### DJ/Radio Personality
+####KZSU 90.1 FM, Stanford
+**Jan 2016 - Present**

+Music DJ on the Wednesday 3-5pm **Library Show** playing everything from Conlon Nancarrow's experiments with composition beyond human ability for player piano to the latest psych-rock from Ty Segall.
+Occasional interviews have included "Hannibal" author Patrick N. Hunt, slowcore luminary Kris Wheat of Bedhead and Angie Lee, HigherEd liason for GIS behemoth, Esri.
+Regular music reviewer and contributor to the KZSU Air Clear Training curriculum for new DJs.

 ### Geographic Information Systems Specialist & Instruction Coordinator
 #### Yale University Library Map Department